lean-dojo/LeanDojo/docs/source/user-guide.rst

 You need :code:`chmod` if you want to, e.g., clean the cache.
 However, **refrain from manually modifying the cache while LeanDojo is running.**
 It may lead to unpredicable behaviors, e.g., LeanDojo may attempt to refill the cache.

 Traced repos in the cache are portable across machines.
-We host a number of them on [AWS S3](https://lean-dojo.s3.amazonaws.com), and LeanDojo will automatically download them if they are not in the local cache.
+We host a number of them on `AWS S3 <https://lean-dojo.s3.amazonaws.com>`_, and LeanDojo will automatically download them if they are not in the local cache.
 To disable this behavior and buid all repos locally, set the :code:`DISABLE_REMOTE_CACHE` environment variable to any value.